Halfwitz/portfolio-site/dayplanner.md

       <li>Remove the object from the field data.
 If the node still has data, it remains.
 If the node has no data but a single child, merge the child with the node.
 If there are no nodes or children, it is deleted</li>
       <li>If the node should be deleted, remove its reference from its parent node.
 If the parent now has only one child, merge that child with the parent.</li>
    </ol>
-   <p>Node deletion also has a worst-case *O(k)* time complexity due to only having to traverse each character of the word if each character is a node.
+   <p>Node deletion also has a worst-case <i>O(k)</i> time complexity due to only having to traverse each character of the word if each character is a node.
 This method was the most difficult to implement due to challenges such as keeping a parent node reference when merging when necessary.
 Implementing this function recursively was the most understandable way of passing references. </p>

    <b>Prefix Search Implementation</b>
    <p>The goal of creating this data structure, a prefix search algorithm, was the most simplistic to implement, using the following process:</p>